- ABOUT ACA

 - CONTACT US

-This code conversion tool simplifies the conversion of diagnosis codes from ICD-9 to ICD-10 and includes over 150 codes commonly used in chiropractic clinics.
+The Mapping Tool simplifies the conversion of diagnosis codes from ICD-9 to ICD-10 and includes almost 200 codes commonly used in chiropractic clinics.
 Developed in coordination with the American Academy of Professional Coders (AAPC), it uses a three-step mapping process to assure accuracy and provides additional helpful code selections and instructional notes.
 Unlike typical code translators, the Mapping Tool does not simply take the user to the General Equivalence Mappings where the remaining detail must be looked up in the ICD-10 manual.
 With the exception of a few codes, this Tool guides you to the full detailed mapping in order to help your clinic in the transition to ICD-10, and minimizes staff time in searching for the ICD-10 equivalent for commonly used codes.
 Be sure to log in with your member username and password to receive the significant member discount.
-Purchase here.

 Other Helpful Tools

-ICD-10 Coding for Chiropractic - coding resource manual endorsed by ACA
+ICD-10 Coding for Chiropractic - a coding resource manual endorsed by ACA

 Though it seems daunting, the conversion to ICD-10 will enable health care providers to report diagnoses in greater specificity, allowing for more accurate reporting.
 The ACA’s goal is to ensure members are prepared for and understand ICD-10, so that the transition is as seamless as possible.